franfif/RNAseq_CRC_DataPortal/README.md

 </h1>

 ## Introduction
-Welcome to RNAseq_CRC, a Gene Expression Analysis Script!
+Welcome to RNAseq_CRC, a Gene Expression Analysis Script!<br>
 RNAseq_CRC stands for RNA sequencing in Colorectal Cancer.

 This Python script was specially crafted to support cutting-edge research in molecular biology, commissioned by a dedicated Research Assistant Professor at the prestigious University of Rochester, NY.